thegenemyers/DFA-SPEC/DAS-spec.md

 The header contains an optional 'VN' SAM-tag version number, 1.0, and an optional 'TS' SAM-tag specifying the trace point spacing for any Dazzler traces specified to accelerate alignment computation.
+Any number of header lines containing SAM-tags may occur.

 A segment is specified by an S-line giving a user-specified ID for the sequence, its length in bases, and the string of bases denoted by the segment or * if absent.